 Parkview Meadows is a not-for-profit organisation and therefore, in addition to paid staff, relies on the goodwill of our volunteer teams.
-From manning the tuck shop or helping out in the library to just visiting and offering friendship to our residents, our volunteers are a vital part of our community here at Parkview Meadows.
+From manning the tuck shop, assisting with meal services, helping out in the library to just visiting and offering friendship to our residents, our volunteers are a vital part of our community here at Parkview Meadows.

 We think our volunteers are wonderful, we're sure you will too.

 If you are interested in volunteering, contact us today.

 In addition to the many valuable hours of our volunteers, we continue to look to donors for funds to continue to improve Parkview Meadows to ensure our seniors can retire in a comfortable, safe and clean environment, offering them the best amenities that we can.

 If you would like to consider making a donation, please contact us today.
 In the meantime, here's a short article from a previous newsletter.